 Introduction to ROLLUP in MySQL

-MySQL ROLLUP is a type of SQL Keyword used in the statement with GROUP BY Clause that helps to create subtotals as well as grand totals for the result set of columns as a summary row.
-The ROLLUP operator is used in MySQL with GROUP BY Statement as an extension or an advance feature to filter the sum total for a column or a group of columns by adding additional rows.
+MySQL ROLLUP is a type of SQL Keyword used in the statement with GROUP BY Clause that helps to create subtotals and grand totals for the result set of columns as a summary row.
+The ROLLUP operator is used in MySQL with GROUP BY Statement as an extension or an advanced feature to filter the sum total for a column or a group of columns by adding additional rows.

-As we know, the GROUP BY query is applied with aggregate functions like COUNT, MAX, MIN, SUM, AVG which groups the result rows by single or more columns.
-The ROLLUP SQL operator is an option to use GROUP BY Clause to allow you to include extra fields representing the subtotals.
-These subtotal rows are referred to as super-aggregate rows in combination with the grand total row.
+The GROUP BY query is applied with aggregate functions like COUNT, MAX, MIN, SUM, and AVG, which groups the result rows by single or more columns.
+The ROLLUP SQL operator is an option to use the GROUP BY Clause to allow you to include extra fields representing the subtotals.
+Super-aggregate rows refer to the subtotal rows, along with the grand total row.
 So, we can create multiple grouping of set rows by using a single query containing both the GROUP BY Clause and ROLLUP extension in MySQL.

 Supported by SQL Server | Oracle | MS Access